 Operationally, we achieved a stellar year because of our focus on agility, collaboration, and innovation for impact.
 For example, in 2021, we launched two special purpose vehicle (SPV) programs that serve sixteen (16) states within eight (8) weeks of one another.
 The inspiration for these programs was the innovation created through The New York Forward Loan Fund that we launched in 2020.
 Importantly, these efforts all required the collaboration of multiple parties, including other Community Development Financial Institutions (CDFIs) such as Ascendus.
 On the innovation side, Ascendus launched its first working capital line of credit offer to support small business owners’ short-term, seasonal, and non-capital needs.
 We are one of the few organizations to offer such a product in the industry.

 In 2022, we renewed and expanded our leadership.
-We increased the team to include Ayaz Khan, our new Chief Financial Officer, to lead capital raising and optimizing financial performance at the staff level.
 Laura Miller and Colleen Galvin assumed their roles as our new board chair and vice-chair, respectively, at the fiduciary board level.

 Strategically, we will reposition Ascendus from relief to recovery efforts in 2022.
 We will start by increasing the number of eligible applicants by modernizing our credit risk scorecard.
 Then, we will introduce new financial products and services uniquely designed for our target audience.
 Finally, we will establish a monitoring system that will track our clients’ credit, cash flow, and financial health to measure their advancement toward financial health.

 At Ascendus, we believe in the power of “UP,” which means we understand that growing a business is a way to improve life, care for family, and contribute to the community.
 With your support, we will strive to ensure our clients continue to experience “the best of times.”